AlexG28/portfolio/content/blog/distributed-key-value-store.md

 In the implementation of the apply function, the code simply takes the latest log, attempts to decode it from json into an existing struct and performs the appropriate operation on the store (set or delete), based on the type of struct it could be decoded into.
 Otherwise, it errors out.

+Of note is the fact that Raft always has a singular leader node, hence its "leader election".
+The core design principle of Raft is that only the leader node is allowed to make changes to the log.
+This means a regular node can't write to the log, only read from it.
+If the leader node fails, a new leader will be chosen automatically.
+This is done to ensure there is one singular point of authority on the log, which simplifies the system and achives strong consistency.

 ### `gossip.go`